LibreCodeCoop/nextcloud-docker/README.md

 | [`LETSENCRYPT_EMAIL`](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion/blob/master/docs/Let's-Encrypt-and-ACME.md#contact-address) | `web` |
 | [`DEBUG`](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion/wiki/Container-configuration#optional-container-environment-variables-for-custom-configuration) | `nginx-letsencrypt` |

 > **PS**: Let's Encrypt only work in servers when the `VIRTUAL_HOST` and `LETSENCRYPT_HOST` have a valid public domain registered in a DNS server.
-Don't try to yse in localhost, don't work!
+Don't try to use in localhost, don't work!

 ## After setup